The Japan Rail Pass (also commonly called JR Pass) is a nationwide rail pass for long-distance train travel in Japan.

 How to make seat reservations

 Japan Rail Pass holders can make seat reservations for free at ticket machines or ticket offices across Japan after exchanging their voucher to the actual pass.
 Reservations cannot be made on board of trains.
-Those who purchased their pass through the official website can also make online seat reservations on that website.
+Those who purchased their pass through the official website can also make online seat reservations on a designated website.
 See the pages on how to use trains and shinkansen for more details about how to make a seat reservation.

 Are seat reservations mandatory?